alex-hladun/barChart/README.md

 ## barChart
 A library to create bar charts using JQuery, JS, HTML &amp; CSS.
+See it in action [here](https://alex-hladun.github.io/barChart/).

 # About
 This library will take your data and format it into a simple, beautiful bar-chart for sharing and presentations.